fsclyde/ssl-scanner/README.md

 The SSL Scanner will listen on: http://127.0.0.1:8080

-Then you can carry on with Alldomainscanner, which will scan
+Then you can carry on with alldomainscanner, which will scan the whole list of specified domain name and show the results.

 ```
 pip install requests simplejson coffeescript